 Cheese is a good dietary choice in small amounts, and it’s also good food for teeth.
 That’s because it’s jam-packed full of calcium.
 Naturally, this is good news for fortifying your teeth, as well as bad news for bacteria and decay.
 Of course, you shouldn’t just be eating cheese for good dental hygiene!
 You should be seeing an oral health therapist and dentist regularly, too.

 Nuts and Pulses

 Some nuts, pulses and seeds are fantastic for good dental hygiene and health.
 That is not only thanks to the fact that they are naturally low in sugar, but also thanks to their high protein content.
 Almonds, in particular, are great tooth fortifiers.
 Try to avoid salted nuts such as peanuts and cashews, however.
 The right nuts and pulses make for a very healthy alternative to sugary snacks and goodies.

 As always, anything leafy and green is going to be great for your health!
 Leafy vegetables such as spinach and cabbage are full of calcium, which will strengthen your teeth.
 What’s more, eating leafy greens will help you fight against plaque, and they will also help you build more saliva.
 As we’ve already discussed, this is incredibly important for dental hygiene and health.

 As any quality dentist and oral health therapist will tell you, you should do more than just rely on your diet to maintain good oral hygiene.
 Make sure to see a dentist and oral health therapist regularly, and, of course, brush your teeth and gums twice a day.

-By maintaining excellent dental hygiene standards and eating the right food, you will be doing right by your teeth.
+By maintaining excellent dental hygiene standards and eating food good for your teeth, you will be doing right by your oral health.
 Dental hygiene is crucial to keep cavities and painful oral problems at bay.
 Why not mix up your meals and check in with an oral health therapist for more advice?